Mojang/DataFixerUpper/README.md

 ```

 # Usage
 Core data types are Schema and DataFix.
 Schema is a set of type definitions specifying what data types the system is interested in and how they relate to each other.
 DataFix is a rewrite rule between types (see [references](#references) below).
-DataFixerBuilder takes a list of schemas and fixes converting between those schemas, and creates an optimized converter between the types describes in those schemas.
+DataFixerBuilder takes a list of schemas and fixes converting between those schemas, and creates an optimised converter between the types describes in those schemas.
 DSL is a class with building blocks used to create schemas and fixes.

 # Contributing
 Contributions are welcome!